materight/seq2seq-slot-filling/README.md

 ## Project structure
 All the code to define the model and run the experiments is available in `Seq2Seq.ipynb`.

-The folder data contains the ATIS dataset and the pretrained embedding weights, obtained using the `gensim` APIs and filtered to contain only the relevant tokens.
+The folder data contains the ATIS dataset, the `conlleval.pl` script and the pre-trained embedding weights, obtained using the `gensim` APIs and filtered to contain only the relevant tokens.